derhass/olmappy/README.md

 * `UNHIDE`: Unhide hidden maps so that hey are seen in the game.
 * `WRITECONFIG`: Write the config file.
 This is useful for initally populating the config file, and may be combined with several `--set` parameters to specify config values.
 * `SHOWCONFIG`: Show the currently effective configuration (taking the config file and all `--set` parameters into account).
+* `LISTIGNORED`: List all un-indexed files in the map directory.

 #### CONFIGURATION: